-Lyme disease is the most common vector-borne disease in the US with over 300,000 new cases every year.
+Lyme disease is the most common vector-borne disease in the US with approximately 500,000 new cases every year.
 The geographic range of the tick-borne epidemic is expanding as infected ticks spread into new regions.

 Timely diagnosis and effective treatments are problems for many.
 Misdiagnosis and delayed diagnosis can lead to prolonged and debilitating illness.
 Most people with early treated Lyme disease recover.
 However, many previously healthy and productive individuals struggle with ongoing illness that significantly impairs their quality of life.

 Lyme disease costs our medical system over a billion dollars per year.